exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounterVerilog/README.md

 `timescale 1ns / 1ps
 ```

 This sets the natural timescale for the code.
-The `1ns` tells Verilog that if we say *pause for two units of time*, we mean *pause for 1ns*.
+The `1ns` tells Verilog that if we say "*pause for two units of time*", we mean "*pause for 1ns*".
 The second `1ps` gives the desired precision.
-If we say *pause for 0.3 units of time*, then it will pause for 0.3 nanoseconds, rounded to the nearest picosecond.
+If we say "*pause for 0.3 units of time*", then it will pause for 0.3 nanoseconds, rounded to the nearest picosecond.
 [See here for more details](https://www.chipverify.com/verilog/verilog-timescale).

 Next there will be several comments, denoted by `//`.
 At the bottom we have our Verilog module: